 You must use your vision and mission statements as you make decisions each day.

-Decisions on who you are going to recruit into your team ... if they don't Believe (one of the 4 Bs of High-Performance), in the vision of the organization, you'll have to work that much harder to keep them engaged.
+For example, decisions on who you are going to recruit into your team.
+If they don't Believe (one of the 4 Bs of High-Performance), in the vision of the organization, you'll have to work that much harder to keep them engaged.

 Decisions on how you allocate resources and time.
-You and your people must constantly ask, "Will this move us toward or away from our vision."
+You and your people must continuously ask, "Will this move us toward or away from our vision."

 Nurturing the culture of the business and providing direction is THE most important role of the leader.
 Communicating the vision is something that the leader must live and breath.

 Use metaphors, stories, and examples to continually connect people to the bigger vision of why they are doing what they are doing.

 Curious to discover more about the 4Bs of High-Performance and how to bring the vision to life, so it engages people?
 In the training Managing The People Side of Change In The Workplace, I describe in detail how to weave stories with your people, so that they are inspired to move toward the vision.